mattray/mattray-cookbooks/bittorrent/README.md

 - path: directory to for the download.
 - port: listening port for peers. (default 6881)
 - seeder: hostname or address of the seeder if the torrent does not have a tracker. (optional)
 - blocking: should the file be downloaded in a blocking way?
-If `true` Chef will download the file in a single Chef run, if `false` will start the download and continue seeding in the background. (default true)
+If `true` Chef will download the file in a single Chef run, if `false` will start the download and continue in the background (and based on `continue_seeding` stop or continue when finished). (default true)
-- continue_seeding: should the file continue to be seeded to the swarm after download? (default false)
+- continue_seeding: should the file continue to be seeded to the swarm after download?
+You will need to use the :stop action to stop it. (default false)
 - upload_limit: maximum upload speed limit in megabytes/sec. (optional)

 # Examples